soapdog/ssb-rpc-api/README.md

 ```

 This way, application (and in my case add-on) developers have a way to run multiple ssb apps without everyone starting their own _sbot_.
 I made this because when developing pure web applications or add-ons like [patchfox](https://github.com/soapdog/patchfox) we don't have access to UDP broadcasts so it becomes quite hard to find if any application started `sbot` already.
 If this plugin is adopted by other projects, then it might be easier to one day ship a single `sbot` server that all apps can use.

+The app is using a file called `allowed_apps.json` in `.ssb` to persist application access list data.
+Editing the content of this file will alter the response of this API.
+For each app there are two fields: `origin` and `permission`, the later can be `granted`, `retry`, `denied`.

 This code has been extracted and modified from [minbay](https://github.com/evbogue/minbay/) by [ev](https://github.com/evbogue/).